1carew1/simple-route-mongo/README.md

 ![Data Model][directionsTest]

 Some of the Directions test results as per the Mochawesome reporting test tool.
+Note the long delay in setting up the Mockgoose database.

+One point to note about testing is that a beforeEach function was written to clear the database, however this heavily degraded the time performance of running the tests.

 ![Data Model][userTests]